TeamNCMC/histoquant/docs/main-getting-started.md

     (cuisto-env) PS C:\Users\myname>
     ```
     This means that Python packages will now be installed in the `cuisto-env` environment and won't conflict with other toolboxes you might be using.
-    Then, we use `pip` to install `cuisto`. `pip` was installed with Python, and will scan the `cuisto` folder, specifically the "pyproject.toml" file that lists all the required dependencies.
-To do so, you can either :
+    3. Then, we use `pip` to install `cuisto`. `pip` was installed with Python, and will fetch the latest release from PyPI.
-        +
     ```bash
-        pip install /path/to/cuisto
+    pip install cuisto
     ```
-        + Change directory from the terminal :
-        ```
-        cd /path/to/cuisto
-        ```
-        Then install the package, "." denotes "here" :
-        ```
-        pip install .
-        ```
-        + Use the file explorer to get to the `cuisto` folder, use ++shift+right-button++ to "Open PowerShell window here" and run :
-        ```
-        pip install .
-        ```
+    4. Get a copy of the `cuisto` Source code .zip package, from the [Releases](https://github.com/TeamNCMC/cuisto/releases/latest) page, to have access to all the utility scripts in the `scripts/` folder.

 `cuisto` is now installed inside the `cuisto-env` environment and will be available in Python from that environment !

 !!! tip
-    You will need to perform step 3. each time you want to update the package.
+    You can run `pip install cuisto --upgrade` from the `cuisto-env` environment to update the package.

 If you already have registered data and cells in QuPath, you can export Annotations and Detections as TSV files and head to the [Example](main-using-notebooks.md) section.
+Otherwise, check out the Guides section on the left panel.